CyberFlameGO/svnpython/Doc/tutorial/introduction.rst

       Both strings and Unicode strings support a large number of methods for basic transformations and searching.

-   :ref:`new-string-formatting`
-      Information about string formatting with :meth:`str.format` is described here.

    :ref:`string-formatting`
-      The old formatting operations invoked when strings and Unicode strings are the left operand of the ``%`` operator are described in more detail here.
+      The formatting operations invoked when strings and Unicode strings are the left operand of the ``%`` operator are described in more detail here.

 .. _tut-unicodestrings: